ll-msg/pure-comment/README.md

 - **Keyword Blocklist**
   Add your own **custom blocked words** to hide specific terms or phrases.

-- **Flexible Mode Control**
+- **Flexible Control**
-  Combine all filters or enable only the ones you need.
+  Combine all filters or enable only the ones you need and clear all of them anytime as you wish.

 ---